Getting a course accredited

 7. Lodge a complete application:

 There are a number of attachments required.
-Refer to the checklist included in the ‘Application for course accreditation (initial or renewal).
+Refer to the checklist included in the ‘Application for course accreditation (initial)' or ‘Application for course accreditation (renewal)' forms.
 If you are applying to accredit multiple courses at the same time, each course must be submitted using a separate application form.

 8. Apply to add the course to your RTO scope of registration (if you wish to deliver the course):